Think that a mission and vision statement is something that only fancy corporations have? Au contraire, mon ami.

 A vision statement is an aspirational description of what an organization would like to accomplish in the mid-term or long-term future.
 It is intended to serve as a clear guide for choosing current and future courses of action.

-One easy way to remember the difference is that a mission is what you are doing today and a vision and what you hope for tomorrow.
+One easy way to remember the difference is that a mission is what you are doing today, and a vision is what you hope for tomorrow.